Of all the essential oils, distilled from all the plants in all the world, perhaps the most beneficial for health and wellness is Frankincense.

 There are 42 species of Frankincense and only two species contain the two most beneficial compounds.
 Young Living researched all species of Frankincense and found that boswillia carteri from northeast Africa, distilled by Young Living as Frankincense, and boswillia sacra from Oman, distilled in Young Living distillery in Oman as Sacred Frankincense, contain the two most desired compounds, boswillic acid and incensole.
-Recent studies indicate boswillic acid is an effective apoptosis of cancer cells, and helpful with asthma, inflammation, and DNA repair.
-Other studies indicate incensole as an effective against degenerative disease.
+Recent studies indicate boswillic acid and incensole are effective in many health and wellness applications.

 Dr. Mahmoud Suhail from Oman, reported in one study:

 “Cancer starts when the DNA code within the cell’s nucleus becomes corrupted.
 It seems frankincense has a re-set function.
 It can tell the cell what the right DNA code should be… Frankincense separates the ‘brain’ of the cancerous cell – the nucleus – from the ‘body’ – the cytoplasm, and closes down the nucleus to stop it reproducing corrupted DNA codes.”